-"What is NMFS thinking?" remarked Dr. Merry Camhi, Assistant Director of the National Audubon Society's Living Oceans Program.
-"The only emergency here is that most large coastal sharks are still in trouble.
-NMFS has failed to demonstrate why quotas should be increased, minimum sizes eliminated, and fishing seasons changed.
-Despite improvements in the science, there remains no question among shark experts that quotas need to be cut and that these animals need more precautionary management.
-Even the peer reviews of the 2002 assessment, pointing to the tremendous uncertainty in the data and vulnerability of these animals, came to that conclusion."
+“What is NMFS thinking?” remarked Dr. Merry Camhi, Assistant Director of the National Audubon Society’s Living Oceans Program.
+“There is no question among shark experts that quotas need to be cut and that these animals need more precautionary management.
+Even the peer reviewers came to that conclusion.”

 Sharks are especially vulnerable to overfishing because they grow slowly, mature late, and produce a small number of young.
-Decades of unrestricted fishing for Atlantic large coastal sharks has left many species in serious trouble.
 The sandbar shark population has declined by as much as 80 percent since the late 1970s.
-Other species remain in serious trouble.
-Depletion of sand tiger, night, and dusky sharks led to a prohibition on fishing for them.
-Now considered candidates for listing under the Endangered Species Act, these species continue to be killed incidentally in the coastal shark fishery.
-A new study, published last week in the journal Science, further documented declines of as much as 89 percent for hammerheads, 79 percent for great white, and 65 percent for tiger sharks over the past two decades.
-These Atlantic large coastal sharks now face an increased quota and relaxed management measures due to NMFS' rash action last month.
+Depletion of dusky sharks led to a prohibition on fishing for the species.
+Now considered candidates for listing under the Endangered Species Act, dusky sharks continue to be killed incidentally in the coastal shark fishery.
+As top predators, sharks are crucial to keeping ocean ecosystems in balance.